Benjamin has been reviewing films online since 2004 and has seen way more action movies than he should probably admit to!

 The early films in the franchise focused far more on racing and customisation than the later films do.
 The original The Fast And The Furious has an infectious enthusiasm for the street racing scene (although I maintain that there aren't that many empty roads in LA) and a career-laying turn from Vin Diesel that paved the way for the series to continue.
 2 Fast 2 Furious follows the same pattern basically as the first but misses Diesel's star power, allowing the late Paul Walker to flourish in the role of his tragically short career.

 After the remake-of-sorts that was the fourth film, the series exploded into life by earning big bucks at the box office, if not always rave reviews.
-Fast Five (5) was the first film to up the ante in terms of stunt-work and moved away from street racing and became more a heist movie instead.
+Fast Five was the first film to up the ante in terms of stunt-work and moved away from street racing and became more a heist movie instead.
 It was also the most successful film in the series up to that point, brought in more star power in the bulky form of Dwayne Johnson and paved the way for the series to get ever bigger and bolder.
-The most recent entry, The Fate Of The Furious (6), is the eighth film in the series and made over $1.2 billion, making it one of the most successful films in history.
-And there's apparently still two more films to come...
+The most recent entry, Fast & Furious 8, is the eighth film in the series and made over $1.2 billion, making it one of the most successful films in history.
+And there's apparently still two more films to come.

 © 2018 Benjamin Cox